Samsara is Nirvana

 Because I grew up in a Christian household I had always misunderstood nirvana as a kind of heaven: a transcendent realm of bliss and beatitude.
-On the contrary, nirvana—probably, I can only speculate—is not transcendent at all whatsoever but is rather radically immanent; like, for example, being literally on fire.
+On the contrary, nirvana is not heavenly at all whatsoever but is rather radically immanent; like, for example, being literally on fire.
 Not that you need to set yourself on fire to attain nirvana, but then again, we are all on fire to one degree or another, are we not?

-In other words, the Buddhist, by suspending thought, is not turning down sensation, but rather, turning it up to eleven.
-If, for example, pleasure and pain are the fundamental binary by which the precocious ego begins to organize itself, then should one find oneself outside or beneath the pleasure principle—by discipline, mystical experience, or trauma—then pleasure itself may become indistinguishable from pain; sensation can become the burning body in its truest sense, without predicate, without ideas and without understanding; and not dissociative either but rather super-associative; where there is no relation between yourself and the flames; just as there may have been no relation, once upon a time, between yourself and your mother.
+From the experience I’ve had of the powers of meditation, it seems to me—and I can only speculate—that in his meditation Thích Quảng Đức is not turning down the sensation of burning, but rather turning it up to eleven.
+If, for example, pleasure and pain are the fundamental binary by which the precocious ego begins to organize itself, then should one find oneself beneath or beyond the pleasure principle then pleasure itself becomes indistinguishable from pain; sensation can become the burning body in its truest sense, without predicate, without ideas and without understanding; and not dissociative either but rather super-associative to the point where there is no relation between yourself and the flames.

-It is no coincidence that the psychoanalyst places masochism under the star of the nirvana principle, nor, moreover, that the trend of the infamous death drive is expressed by this same nirvana of old.* Nirvana may drive us to death, it is true, but it is the death and degradation of the ego alone.
+It is no coincidence that the psychoanalyst places masochism under the star of the nirvana principle, nor, moreover, that the trend of the infamous death drive is expressed by this same nirvana of old.
+Nirvana may drive us to death, it is true, but it is the death of the self and never the subject.

 Thích Quảng Đức’s self-immolation, June 11 1963